coldfix/udiskie/README.rst

 udiskie
 =======

 udiskie is a simple daemon that uses udisks_ to automatically mount removable storage devices.
+This daemon comes with optional mount notifications and gtk tray icon.
 It also provides a user level CLI for mount and unmount operations.

 .. _udisks: http://www.freedesktop.org/wiki/Software/udisks